rzeldent/esp32cam-rtsp/README.md

 After the initial configuration and the device is connected to an access point, the device can be configured over http.

-When a connection is made to [http://esp32cam-rtsp](http://esp32cam-rtsp) the status screen is shown.
+The device announces itself on the local network via mDNS as `esp32cam-rtsp-<mac>.local`, where `<mac>` is the device's MAC address (also shown on the status page).
+Connect to `http://esp32cam-rtsp-<mac>` — or to the device's IP address — to open the status screen.

 ![Status screen](assets/index.png)

 In case changes have been made to the configuration, this is shown and the possibility to restart is given.

 Clicking on the ```change configuration``` button will open the configuration.
 It is possible that a password dialog is shown before entering.
-If this happens, for the user enter 'admin' and for the password the value that has been configured as the Access Point password.
+If this happens, enter 'admin' as the user and the configured Access Point password as the password.

 ## Connecting to the RTSP stream

-RTSP stream is available at: [rtsp://esp32cam-rtsp.local:554/mjpeg/1](rtsp://esp32cam-rtsp.local:554/mjpeg/1).
+RTSP stream is available at `rtsp://esp32cam-rtsp-<mac>.local:554/mjpeg/1` (replace `<mac>` with the device's MAC address, or use its IP address).
 This link can be opened with for example [VLC](https://www.videolan.org/vlc/).

 ### Transports